Bachemedei/portfolio-two/src/markdown/project-6.md

 I followed up whack-a-mole with two more games - Rock Paper Scissors, and a true classic - Snake.
 With both of these games, I took a similar incremental approach.

-After spending some time learning React, I decided to rewrote whack-a-mole in ReactJS and made it better than ever.
+After spending some time learning React, I decided to rewrite whack-a-mole in ReactJS and made it better than ever.